astrapi69/mystic-crypt/README.md

 		<crypt-data.version>${mystic-crypt.version}</crypt-data.version>
 			...
 	</properties>

+You can add the following dependencies to your project for use the functionality of mystic-crypt.

 Add the following maven dependency to your project `pom.xml` if you want to import the core functionality of mystic-core: